 Electric bicycles, also known as e-bicycles or e-bikes, are not to be confused with motorcycles.
 Rather, they are bicycles that are equipped with an electric motor, ranging from low to high-level driving force, but yet still maintain the capacity to be pedaled by its rider.

-The rise in popularity of e-bikes has steadily increased in a relatively short amount of time.
+The rise in the popularity of e-bikes has steadily increased in a relatively short amount of time.
 In fact, so steadily that according to the market research team NPD Group, sales of e-bikes in the United States have increased by 91% between 2016 and 2017, having grown “more than eightfold” since 2014.

 Are electric bikes worth it?
 Are e-bikes worth the money?
 E-bikes are certainly worth the money, given the advantages they provide – a healthy dose of exercise, free parking, no gas emissions, and the rectification of the “lack of power” drawback that is associated with a traditional bicycle.

 This article will outline what e-bikes are and are they worth the money that they cost.
 It will hopefully provide you with the answers you need to put you at ease!